-School owners can add a variety of content to their Teachable courses as a way to further enrich the learning experience of their students.
-This article shows you how to add and arrange content (images, videos, PDFs, quizzes, etc.) to course lectures.
-It also outlines the different types of content Teachable supports.
+You add a variety of content to your lectures to further enrich the learning experience of your students.
+This article shows you how to add and arrange content to course lectures.

 Using the lecture editor, you can add files, text, quizzes, and code to your lectures.
 You can also rearrange content and set embed and/or download options.

 To get to the lecture editor, follow these steps:

 - Log in to your Teachable admin area.

 - In the admin sidebar, select the course you want to add content to.
 If the course is not displayed, click View All to see all courses in your school.

 - Click Curriculum and select a lecture, or create a new lecture to add content to.